Categorical Medicine

 Research and Education

-- Daily Conferences: There is protected educational time every weekday from 12:00pm to 1:00pm.
+- Daily Conference: There is protected educational time every weekday from 12:00pm to 1:00pm.
+We also have “Flamin’ Feud,” a fun diagnostic reasoning game, on Thursdays after noon conference.

-- Quarterly Journal Club: Faculty host an informal journal club at an offsite location, typically their home.
+- Monthly Journal Club: Faculty host an informal journal club at an offsite location, typically their home.
 Dinner is provided.

 - Medical Library: Residents have electronic access to an enormous number of resources through the UIC Medical Library including thousands of textbooks and journals, and UpToDate.